 Comparing theories, experiences and best practices, the conference will aim at generating useful insights and concrete policy recommendations for all stakeholders involved in sensitive reconciliation processes at different latitudes.

 The edited volume that we produce from this meeting will be a featured publication in our Intercultural Lexicon series on crucial key words and political-cultural terms.

 Speakers and Participants

-Ahmet Alibasic, Petar Bojanic, Carolyne Boyd Tomasovic, Brendan Ciarán Browne, Susannah Heschel, Besa Ismaili, Igor Kožemjakin, Zorica Kuburić, Jonathan Laurence, Jörg Lüer, Katherine Marshall, Kenan Music, Hasan Nuhanović, Rashied Omar, Andres Felipe Pacheco Lozano, Isabel Piper, Stephen Pope, Melissa Raphael, Daniel Roth, Zilka Spahic, Debora Tonelli, Orfelio Ernesto Valiente, Flora Winfield.
+Ahmet Alibasic, Petar Bojanic, Giancarlo Bosetti, Carolyne Boyd Tomasovic, Marta Craveri, Simone Disegni, Pasquale Ferrara, Susannah Heschel, Besa Ismaili, Peter Jörgensen, Hikmet Karčić, Igor Kožemjakin, Zorica Kuburić, Jonathan Laurence, Jörg Lüer, Katherine Marshall, Kenan Music, Hasan Nuhanović, Rashied Omar, Andres Felipe Pacheco Lozano, Katerina Pekridou, Isabel Piper, Stephen Pope, Melissa Raphael, Daniel Roth, Zilka Spahic, Anina Schwarzenbach, Debora Tonelli, Orfilio Ernesto Valiente, Flora Winfield.

-This conference is made possible thanks to the generous support of the Rockefeller Brothers Fund, the Italian Ministry of Foreign Affairs and International Cooperation, the University of Bern, and the Clough Center for the Study of Constitutional Democracy, and the Ministry of Science, Higher Education and Youth of the Canton of Sarajevo.
+This conference is made possible thanks to the generous support of the Rockefeller Brothers Fund, the Italian Ministry of Foreign Affairs and International Cooperation, the University of Bern, the Clough Center for the Study of Constitutional Democracy, and the Ministry of Science, Higher Education and Youth of the Canton of Sarajevo.